m5c/VisuCrypt/README.md

  * Print shares, generated next to source image as ```share1.png```, ```share2.png```.
  * Place printed shares one on top of the other, hold against a light source.

+ > Note: For printing on foil (US letter sized): An input image of 180x180 pixels, 72 pixels per inch are reasonable reference values for most printers.

 ## License

 [MIT](LICENSE)